philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_numdiff.rst

    The cost of each energy evaluation is essentially the cost of an MD timestep.
-Thus invoking this fix once for a 3d system has a cost of 6N timesteps, where N is the total number of atoms in the system.
+Thus invoking this fix once for a 3d system has a cost of 6N timesteps, where N is the total number of atoms in the system (assuming all atoms are included in the group).
 So this fix can be very expensive to use for large systems.
-   One expedient alternative is to define the fix for a group containing only a few atoms.

 ----------

 The *Nevery* argument specifies on what timesteps the force will be used calculated by finite difference.

-The *delta* argument specifies the size of the displacement each atom will undergo.
+The *delta* argument specifies the positional displacement each atom will undergo.

 ----------